GoodGuyGregory/vinyl-swarm/README.md

 This backend Axum application, written in Rust, helps categorize and search your collection, so instead of racking your brain for what’s missing, you can let the system do the work.
 No more lost lists, it keeps everything you want and have in one database hosted on your system.

-My hope is that this API makes finding vinyl-collecting friends easier, helps you keep track of your collection, and, most importantly, helps you finally snag those rarities you’ve been after.
+My hope is that this API makes finding vinyl-collecting friends easier, helps you keep track of your collection, and, most importantly, helps you finally snag those rarities you’ve been after. 🎶

+Happy Collecting

 ### Features